PRJ4-GR3-SWT-1/GUI-Assignment2-Breakfast-Group19/GUI-Assignment2-Breakfast-Group19/README.txt

 ﻿Welcome to the Hotel Hügô Employee site.

+BEFORE USING:
+Run Update-Database in Package Manager Console to set up local db.

 HOW TO USE:
 Currently, these users are seeded, and can be used.
 Username / password
 - Servant@email.com / sS1234%